 We anticipate that the print date will be the last issue of 2018.

-For more specific instructions to authors about IJT manuscript requirements, please visit our web link at: http://www.intestcom.org/upload/sitefiles/ijt_updatedauthorinstructions.doc
+For specific instructions about IJT manuscript requirements, please visit the Instructions for Authors page.

 Please direct questions about the special issue to Editor Stephen Stark (email@example.com).